lotus-eaten/Cataclysm-Inspect/README.md

 Step 3: Create a preload.lua:

 You need to preload to share your mod's prompts with Inspect.
+Feel free to copy what's below.

 ```
 local inspect = game.mod_runtime["inspectmod"]